MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/units-of-measure-terms.md

   - When
     the unit of measure is spelled out, use the singular form when the number is 1.
 Use the plural form for all other measurements.
     **Examples**
     0 points
     0.5 points
     1 point
     12 points
   - Spell out *by* in dimensions, except for tile sizes, screen resolutions, and paper sizes.
 For those, use the multiplication sign (×).
-Use a space before and after the multiplication sign (HTML code &\#0215;).
+Use a space before and after the multiplication sign.
     **Examples**
     10 by 12 ft room
     3" by 5" image